alpitcoder/Nayan/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version - 2.6.6

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+To run the code on your local

+git clone https://github.com/alpitcoder/Nayan.git - to fetch code on local

+bundle install - to install all the dependencies

-* How to run the test suite
+rails s - to run the code on local

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...